 Quantifying ROI of Travel and Tourism Industry with Mobility and Apps

-A recent study from Statista has revealed that by September 2015 travel is a 7th most popular category in Apple App store.
+A recent study from Statista has revealed that by September 2015 travel is a 7th most popular category in the Apple App store.
 40% People plan a trip with the mobile device so smartphones will be a driving force in 2015 and onwards and is the most exciting opportunity for travel companies.

 - Communication and media sharing – 65%